Key Takeaways

 For many individuals with ASPD, what appears as callousness began as a survival mechanism in environments where vulnerability was exploited or emotional needs went consistently unmet.

-The Crucial Role of Consistent Boundaries
+The Vital Role of Consistent Boundaries

 Consistent boundaries and predictable consequences play a vital role in shaping moral development for those with ASPD tendencies.
 In the absence of strong internal emotional guides, such as empathy or guilt, external structure becomes particularly important.